icedpygui/IcedPyGui/README.md

 ## Intro

 Iced is a great GUI for Rust but it's still early in the development cycle, more good things will follow.

-Some would probably say it's too early for a python wrap but I though I would give it a try since I wanted a project that would help me improve my Rust skills, which I've only been using a for a short time.

 This project is the first I have published and so I expect I'll learn a lot and hopefully you can bare with me.